LoveCommunity/flutter_scope/example/README.md

 ```
 .
-└── counter       // an application that records the count of button presses.
+├── counter       // an application that records the count of button presses.
+└── todo          // an todo application
 ```

 ## counter example preview